 This policy governs the collection and consideration of criminal/disciplinary history information submitted by applicants for admission and admitted applicants.

-The purpose of this policy is to establish minimum standards for campus policies related to the consideration of criminal/disciplinary history submitted by applicants for admission and admitted applicants.
+The purpose of this policy is to establish minimum standards related to the consideration of criminal/disciplinary history submitted by applicants for admission and admitted applicants.

 II.
 Policy Statement

-The University is committed to ensuring a safe educational and research environment.
+The university is committed to ensuring a safe educational and research environment.
 The procedures outlined in this policy apply to consideration of criminal/disciplinary history submitted by applicants for admission and admitted applicants on all campuses.
-Each campus shall adopt written admissions procedures, or shall ensure that its schools and colleges adopt admissions procedures, that comply with the minimum procedures specified in section III.A of this APS.
+Each campus shall adopt written admissions procedures or shall ensure that its schools and colleges adopt admissions procedures that comply with the minimum procedures specified in section III.A of this APS.
 A campus may also authorize inquiries concerning an admitted applicant’s criminal conduct other than the criminal/disciplinary history submitted on an application for admission.
 If a campus or school/college makes such inquiries, its procedures must comply with section III.C of this APS.

 - Subject to limited exceptions pursuant to campus or school/college policy, criminal/disciplinary history information shall be collected on applications for admissions.
-A campus or school or college policy may also authorize the campus or school or college to collect information about pending criminal charges, so long as the policy explains how such information may be evaluated and provides the applicant an opportunity to supplement the application, for example, if the charges are dropped or if the applicant is acquitted; and 3) if such information is used to deny admission, allows the applicant a chance to appeal the denial.
+A campus or school/college policy may also authorize the campus or school/college to collect information about any pending criminal charges, so long as the policy: 1) explains how such information may be evaluated; 2) provides the applicant an opportunity to supplement the application if, for example, the charges are dropped or if the applicant is acquitted; and 3) if such information is used to deny admission, allows the applicant a chance to appeal the denial.
 If a school/college uses an application designed by a national application service that is tailored for admission to a specific degree program and used by postsecondary institutions in other states, it may also consider criminal conduct reported on that application other than the criminal/disciplinary history so long as the applicant may appeal a denial based on that information.

-- If an applicant indicates that he/she has been convicted of a crime, or is subject to pending criminal charges if those are covered by campus policy, the application will be reviewed on an individual basis within a reasonable period of time.
-The applicant shall be permitted to provide an explanatory statement regarding the criminal conviction or charge.
+- If an applicant has a criminal/disciplinary history or is subject to pending criminal charges considered pursuant to a campus policy, the application will be reviewed on an individual basis within a reasonable period of time.
+The applicant shall be permitted to provide an explanatory statement regarding the criminal/disciplinary history or pending criminal charge.

-- The campus or school/college admissions procedures shall clearly specify how criminal history is evaluated, including:
+- The campus or school/college admissions procedures shall clearly specify how criminal/disciplinary history is evaluated, including:

-- designating an administrator or committee responsible for reviewing the criminal history information; and
+- designating an administrator or committee responsible for reviewing the criminal/disciplinary history information; and

 - The campus or school/college admissions procedures shall specify which factors may be considered in determining how criminal/disciplinary history or pending criminal charges affect an admissions decision.
-At a minimum, such procedures should require consideration of the following factors:

 - Admission may be conditioned on reasonable requirements as to conduct or performance.